langliu95/langliu95.github.io/_pages/about.md

 ---
 News
-* 11/23/2020: Talk at [UW probability seminar](https://math.washington.edu/events/2020-11-23/asymptotics-entropy-regularized-optimal-transport-chaos-decomposition) on entropy-regularized optimal transport.
+* 11/23/2020: Talk at [UW Probability Seminar](https://math.washington.edu/events/2020-11-23/asymptotics-entropy-regularized-optimal-transport-chaos-decomposition) on entropy-regularized optimal transport.
 * 11/17/2020: A new [preprint](https://arxiv.org/abs/2011.08963) on large-sample theory of entropy-regularized optimal transport.